• WHAT WE DO

 Libraries are still required to be treated as packages.

-They must be included as dependencies in the app's package.json
+They must be included as dependencies in the app's package.json and imported using standard package import syntax:

 import { x, y } from '@org/libname';

-, which can lead to fragile code and non-standard module resolution.
+This prevents importing files directly from src/, which can lead to fragile code and non-standard module resolution.

 3. Seamless Switching Between Compiled and Non-Compiled Libraries